christopher-owen/Qo-Booklet-DL/README.md

 # Disclaimer
 - I will not be responsible for how you use this tool.
-- This tool uses the Qobuz API but are not endorsed, certified or otherwise approved in any way by Qobuz.
+- This tool uses the Qobuz API but is not endorsed, certified or otherwise approved in any way by Qobuz.
 - Qobuz brand and name is the registered trademark of its respective owner.
 - This tool has no partnership, sponsorship or endorsement with Qobuz.
 - By using Qo this tool, you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf